-Examples of when to use the PIA template could include (but is not limited to) plans to collect:
+Examples of when to use the PIA tool could include (but are not limited to) plans to collect:

-- survey feedback from NSW Treasury staff, members or the public or stakeholders - the health or vaccination status of NSW Treasury staff or stakeholders - contact details and/or digital images at a stakeholder event.
+- survey feedback from NSW Treasury staff, members or the public or stakeholders - the health or vaccination status of NSW Treasury staff or stakeholders - contact details and/or digital images taken at a stakeholder event - contact/personal details collected and kept for mailouts, invitations, submissions etc. - changes to projects - updates to databases - historical data that hasn't had a PIA completed before.